-The evolution of money in America's history was in part a response to counterfeiting.
-Counterfeiting was a chronic problem in America's early history, because there were so many entities issuing their own currency.
-Notes were counterfeited crudely by changing the denomination on the bill, and also by changing the markings on the bill.
-To guide merchants or those suspecting fraud, a periodical called the Bank Note Reporter was issued listing counterfeit and altered bank notes.
+The evolution of currency design in American history was in part a response to counterfeiting.
+Counterfeiting was a chronic problem in America's early history because there were so many entities issuing their own currency.
+Notes were counterfeited crudely by changing the denomination or markings on the bill.
+To guide merchants or those suspecting fraud, a periodical called the Bank Note Reporter was issued.
+This publication listed known counterfeit and altered bank notes.

 Today, it is the job of the Secret Service, which is a division of the US Treasury Department, to prevent counterfeiting.
 The US government is constantly redesigning our paper money to make it harder for criminals to counterfeit.
-Today, it takes 10 years of training before an engraver is able to work at the Bureau of Engraving and Printing.
+Today, it takes 10 years of training before an engraver is able to work at the Bureau of Engraving and Printing (BEP).
 The biggest US currency counterfeiting activities now occur outside our borders, where they're often linked to drug trafficking.
-The US Mint has several strategies for preventing counterfeiting in the way it prints money that are on display at the Museum:
+The BEP has several strategies for preventing counterfeiting in the way it prints paper money larger than the \$1 bill, including:

-- Each note has a strip in the paper that you can only see with a black light. - Notes are printed with color-shifting ink. - There is "shadow" micro-printing around the portrait on the bill. - There is a watermark within the paper at the time of printing.
-(A watermark is a design that is embossed into a bill that can be seen when the bill is held up to the light.) - Bills are printed on paper made up of linen and cotton fibers so that the paper has a distinctive feel.
+- Each note has a strip in the paper that you can only see with a black light. - Notes are printed with color-shifting ink. - There is "shadow" micro-printing around the portrait on the bill. - There is a watermark within the paper itself. - Bills are printed on paper made up of linen and cotton fibers so that the paper has a distinctive feel.